Presbytidings – November 2022

 While Qualified Charitable Distributions are not complex there are certain requirements and steps that should be followed so check with your tax professional.

-Our presbytery will meet via Zoom on November 11th at 10:00am.
-John Fuelberth & Pastor Teresa will attend.
+Our presbytery will meet on November 17th at First Presbyterian Church in Wahoo.
+Worship begins at 10:00am.
+Pastor Teresa will attend.

 PRAYER FOR VETERANS DAY